mazhar-ansari-ardeh/BenchmarkFcns/README.md

 # BenchmarkFcns
-Benchmarkfcns is an effort to provide a public and free repository of sources and documents for well-known benchmark optimization functions.
+Benchmarkfcns is an effort to provide a public and free implementation of well-known benchmark optimization functions in MATLAB and Python.

 Please also check the project website at: [benchmarkfcns.xyz](http://benchmarkfcns.xyz) which contains comprehensive documents for each function.